 Chapter Twenty Nine

-The iron gate clanged shut behind us, and the carriage instantly took on the rhythm of cobbled yard, then dirt road.
-Cassian sat on the box beside the driver, guiding the procession with dry, clipped orders.
-Two riders ahead, two behind, we in the middle.
-Inside was no luxury: hard cushions, creaking wood, a narrow side window that gave me just enough view not to feel trapped.
-Darius sat opposite at first, map folded on his knee, sword on the floor by his boot within easy reach.
-After one turn he tapped the panel with a knuckle.
-“Sit beside me.
-Side wind’s pushing, carriage leans right.
-Stay there and you’ll sit wrong all day and need a healer by night.”
+Seraphine's POV The iron gate clanged shut behind us, and the carriage settled into the rhythm of cobblestones, then dirt road.
+Cassian sat beside the driver, giving short, clipped orders.
+Two riders led, two followed.
+We rode in the middle.
+Inside, there was no comfort—hard cushions, creaking wood, and a narrow window that let in just enough air to keep me from feeling boxed in.
+Darius sat opposite me at first, map folded on his knee, sword resting by his boot where he could reach it in a heartbeat.
+After a sharp turn he tapped the wooden panel beside him.
+“Sit here.
+Side wind’s pushing.
+Carriage leans right.
+Stay there and you’ll sit wrong all day and need Elias by nightfall.”
 I didn’t argue.
-I shifted to his side.
-We didn’t touch, yet the space closed in—though my body held steadier in the sway.
-“Two weeks,
+I slid to his side.
+We didn’t touch, but the carriage felt steadier with him close.
+“Two we

 Free reading for new users